isaiahpantelis/isaiahpantelis.github.io/quant_finance.md

 <hr>

 # QuantLib on a Mac
 Installing and using `QuantLib` on a mac is timeless entertainment.
-Although I've done it several times in the past, both on mac os x and on windows machines, it always takes me a few hours of googling and troubleshooting, and it always leaves me with the same feeling that it was all avoidable frustration since the online instructions were clear.
-I don't know why this is the case, since I have a natural proclivity for attention to detail, but always somethings falls between the cracks.
+Although I've done it several times in the past, both on mac os x and on windows machines, it always takes me a few hours of googling and troubleshooting, and it always leaves me with the same feeling that it was all avoidable frustration since the online instructions are clear.
+I don't know why this is the case, since I have a natural proclivity for attention to detail, but always something falls between the cracks while following said instructions.
 So I decided to document the process for my own benefit in a way that highlights the little things that derail the process and which, in hindsight, are obvious.
+Hopefully, someone else will also find these notes useful.

 - Get the library